 Sorting is specified by adding xsl:sort elements as children of an xsl:apply-templates or xsl:for-each element.
-The first xsl:sort child specifies the primary sort key, the second xsl:sort child specifies the second xsl:sort child specifies the second xsl:for-each element has one or more xsl:sort children, then instead of processing the selected nodes in document order, it sorts the nodes according to the specified sort keys and then processes them in sorted order.
+The first xsl:sort child specifies the primary sort key, the second xsl:sort child specifies the secondary sort key and so on.
+When an xsl:apply-templates or xsl:for-each element has one or more xsl:sort children, then instead of processing the selected nodes in document order, it sorts the nodes according to the specified sort keys and then processes them in sorted order.
 When used in xsl:for-each, xsl:sort elements must occur first.
 When a template is instantiated by xsl:apply-templates and xsl:for-each, the current node list list consists of the complete list of nodes being processed in sorted order.